American Friends Of Beth Hatefutsot

 How does American Friends Of Beth Hatefutsot spend its money?

 American Friends Of Beth Hatefutsot directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Friends Of Beth Hatefutsot tax-deductible?